-Students in the International Studies Program can receive funding to study abroad or enhance their language learning opportunities.
+Students in the International Studies Program can receive funding to study abroad or enhance their language learning opportunities, or to apply for internships.
 Below is a list of grants available to students.

 International Travel Grants